 CBInsights’ report is comprehensive and replete with vivid case studies.
 It's an engaging read that will get you quickly up to speed on the origins of CVC.

-2. Corporate VC vs. VC
+Corporate VC vs. VC

-3. Making sense of CVC
+Making sense of CVC

 Success rates among CVC differ widely.
 Some companies such as Intel and Microsoft have a strong track record of success.
-Others have not been successful with venture capital, or have refrained completely from engaging in Corporate Venture Capital.
+Others have not been successful with venture capital, or have refrained completely from engaging in corporate venture capital.
 What factors cause companies to successfully engage in CVC?
 The Harvard Business review article, “Making Sense of CVC”, is one of the best resources for making sense of CVC.
 It offers a comprehensive overview of the factors that motivate successful CVC investments.

-While the HBR article is intended to help corporation evaluate CVC as a tool for growth, it, arguably, offers even more value for institutional investors and startups.
+While the HBR article is intended to help corporations evaluate CVC as a tool for growth, it, arguably, offers even more value for institutional investors and startups.
 It details what motivates corporations from injecting CVC capital into startups.
 In reading it, entrepreneurs learn how to position their companies so that they whet the appetites of CVCs.
 To be successful, entrepreneurs need to understand whether their company aims to grow the CVC's parent company's current business (by, for example, promoting a standard, stimulating demand, or leveraging an underutilized technology) or whether it aims to grow future businesses (by, for example, experimenting with new capabilities, developing a backup technology, or exploring strategic whitespace).

 After reading the HBR article, you'll come away with a newfound appreciation for CVC.
 Whether you’re a VC or entrepreneur, you'll emerge with new insights in terms of the value of forging strong partnerships with CVCs.

-4. Why some companies prefer Corporate Venture investments
+Why some companies prefer corporate venture investments

 There are a lot of advantages to corporate venture investments.
 One of the main reasons it is nice to have a CVC in your investor mix and even on your board is that often they are tied to an incredible network of Fortune 1000 operators.